-Join Sean Adams for an in-depth discussion in this video The golden age of album design, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video The golden age of album design, part of Learning Graphic Design History.

 - Album cover design is an area often overlooked…by design historians.…The subject matter was music not intellectual concepts.…There was no philosophical manifesto.…It was an art form that existed to sell records.…If you ask anyone who lived during the time…when people actually bought records,…they will light up when discussing their favorite record,…and be able to describe the cover in detail.…Great emotional weight is contained with the combination…of personal involvement with the music,…an artifact of the album cover.…